-This week’s post come to us from my friend Amanda at Traditional Foods.
+This week’s post comes to us from my friend Amanda at Traditional Foods.
 I love Amanda’s site and she regularly inspires me to explore foods that I may have never had the courage to try.
 Her food profiles often give me the scientific information that I would not otherwise be motivated to find.
 Recently, I have been reading a lot about nettles and all the good things they do for the body, so when she said she has a fermented nettle post she wanted to share, I was thrilled!
 Please welcome Amanda Rose, from Traditional Foods to 52 Weeks of Bad A** Bacteria!

 The land here in California has been doused with rain has begun to warm.
 Stinging nettle bursts from the warming soil waiting to brush unknowing hikers with their almost invisible stinging hairs.